Ryde Pier: The pier today

 The pier is still a gateway for passenger traffic to and from the Isle of Wight, with the Island Line train running from Ryde Pier Head railway station (at the pier head), via Ryde Esplanade down the eastern side of the island.
 The Wightlink catamaran runs regularly between Ryde and Portsmouth.
 It is possible to drive along the pier, and there is parking at the pier head.

-People are still allowed to walk along the pier but must contend with motor traffic driving along the same wooden walkway.
+Pedestrians can now walk the pier along the restored tramway deck in the centre, no longer having to contend with motor traffic driving along the same wooden walkway.
 From the pier head, there are panoramic views across the Solent to Portsmouth four miles away.
 On clear days, Fawley and its refinery can be seen away to the west.

 In 2005, Ryde Pier featured briefly in the film Fragile, in an inaccurate scene where Calista Flockhart is driven along the pier after leaving a Red Funnel car ferry.
 In reality, the pier is only served by Wightlink craft, with Red Funnel services based out of Cowes and East Cowes, 6 mi to the north-west.

 From August 2010 to March 2011, Ryde Pier was closed to vehicles to allow structural repairs underneath the promenade pier, which had failed a regular inspection by Trant Engineering Limited (Mechanical, Electrical and Civil Engineers).
 The pier remained open to pedestrians, who from October 2010 used temporary decking on the tramway pier.
 Some Wightlink foot passengers were allowed to use Island Line train services along the pier free of charge.
 Work to extend the Pier Head to allow for additional car parking continued during this period.
 The promenade pier then re-opened.

 On the weekend of 26 July 2014, the pier celebrated its 200th anniversary.
 Network Rail's Strategic Route Plan in February 2018 warned that renewing the railway pier was "unaffordable" but failure to do so would be terminal to the operation of the railway, and as part of a wider programme to upgrade the Island Line have agreed to invest £5m into this project.

 In 2020, as part of a wider regeneration of Ryde Esplanade train and bus station, a plan to reinstate the disused tramway pier as a pedestrian and cyclist route was announced with works due to be completed by the end of March 2023.
 Funding restrictions subsequently reduced the width of the new deck to 3m, which resulted in cyclist usage being eliminated from the plans.
 The tramway pier reopened in June 2023.